elatov/elatov.github.io/_posts/2012-11-30-vcap5-dca-objective-4-2-deploy-and-test-vmware-ft.md

 > Consider the following best practices when configuring your hosts.
 >
 > *    Hosts running the Primary and Secondary VMs should operate at approximately the same processor frequencies, otherwise the Secondary VM might be restarted more frequently.
 Platform power management features that do not adjust based on workload (for example, power capping and enforced low frequency modes to save power) can cause processor frequencies to vary greatly.
 If Secondary VMs are being restarted on a regular basis, disable all power management modes on the hosts running fault tolerant virtual machines or ensure that all hosts are running in the same power management modes.
 > *   Apply the same instruction set extension configuration (enabled or disabled) to all hosts.
 The process for enabling or disabling instruction sets varies among BIOSes.
-See the documentation for your hosts&#8217; BIOSes about how to configure instruction sets
+See the documentation for your hosts' BIOSes about how to configure instruction sets
 >
 > **Homogeneous Clusters**
 > vSphere Fault Tolerance can function in clusters with nonuniform hosts, but it works best in clusters with compatible nodes.
 When constructing your cluster, all hosts should have the following configuration: